edgexfoundry/edgex-docs/docs_src/threat-models/stride-model/EdgeXFoundryThreatReportV2.2.md

   **Justification:**                  \<no mitigation provided\>

-  **Possible Mitigation:**            In some cases (such as BACNet), the
+  **Possible Mitigation:**            Securing the data flow to/from a
-                                      communications between EdgeX and
-                                      the device/sensor can be secured
-                                      (ex: secured BACNet).
-Otherwise, it
+                                      device or sensor is dependent on
+                                      the OT protocol.
+In the case of most simple and typically older OT
+                                      protocols (Modbus or GPIO as
-                                      is up to the device service
+                                      examples), there is no way to
+                                      secure the communications with the
+                                      device/sensor under that protocol.
+                                      Critical sensors/devices of this
+                                      nature should be physically secured
+                                      (along with their physical
-                                      implementer to either secure the
+                                      connection to the EdgeX host).
-                                      communications (if possible) or
-                                      mitigate the danger by making sure
-                                      the incoming data conforms to
-                                      expectations.

-  **Mitigator:**                      Adopter
+  **Mitigator:**                      No mitigation or not applicable

-  **Mitigation Status:**              Mitigation written
+  **Mitigation Status:**              Mitigation reviewed
   ----------------------------------- -----------------------------------

-#### 57. Potential Process Crash or Stop for EdgeX Foundry  \[State: Mitigation Implemented\]  \[Priority: Medium\]
+#### 78. Potential Process Crash or Stop for EdgeX Foundry  \[State: Mitigation Implemented\]  \[Priority: Medium\]

   ----------------------------------- -----------------------------------
   **Category:**                       Denial Of Service